sttng/Interstella5555/readme.md

 # Findings

-- Based on the interlacing comparison the PAL BD seems to be an upscale from the PAL DVD with simple frame blending as "deinterlacing".
+- Based on the interlacing comparison the PAL BD seems to be an upscale from the PAL DVD or of a pan-and-scan 4:3 PAL master with simple frame blending as "deinterlacing".
 - The PAL BD is cropped at the top and bottom compared to the PAL DVD.
 - The NTSC (J) DVD is cropped at the top and bottom compared to the PAL DVD.
 - The NTSC (J) DVD seems to be produced using a 3:2 pull down Telecine conversion from 24 frames/s to ~29.97 frame/s.